jfs325/docker-aws-deployment/README.md

-# AWS Docker Deployment using Terraform
+# AWS Docker Deployment Using Terraform

 This repository contains the Terraform configuration files needed to deploy a docker container for a simple Go webserver to AWS ECS.